-Module code: OPLN 613 Semester 1 16 Credits NQF-Level: 8 Title: Adult education in Education Training and Development 1 0 After completing this module, students demonstrate that they have acquired:a solid understanding of knowledge regarding the underpinning philosophies and theories the skills and knowledge adult education as a practice nd contrast andragogy as a philosophy and a working knowledge of the knowledge and under different concepts in ad experiential learning, cr er-standing of the differ ult learning, e.g. memo ent theories that play a functional role in the specialised knowledge c implementation of teach of and practical skills in ning and learning oppo rtunities within adult ed ucation; an understanding of the ambit of different occup ations. the skills to do researce education within an OB E and skills developme ent context.
-Method of delivery: , limited contact study so Methods of assessment: IS Assessment 50 % W Module code: OPLN 626 Semester 2 16 Credits NQF-Level: 8 Title: Training and Develop ment Perspectives Module outcomes: After completing this module, students demonstrate that they have acquired: a broad understanding of the influences of education, training and development on the vocationally directed market and development sectors; the ability to compare, evaluate and ascertain the value of the different bands and systems in education and training; the ability to apply management principles conducive to learning e.g. conduct planning, organise, exercise leadership and control in a micro- or macro- adult education, training and/or development e Method of delivery: limited contact study so chool Methods of assessment: is Assessment 50 % W Module code: OPLN 627 Semester 2 16 Credits NQF-Level: 8 Title: The Learning Organis Title: The Learning Organisation Module outcomes: After completing this module, students demonstrate that they have acquired: the knowledge and understanding of what the characteristics and criteria of and for a learning organisation are; the knowledge and skills to evaluate and implement the different models of learning and the skills to design an analyse techniques constituting the fundamental principles of HRD; the skills to design and develop active strategies that will ensure that the investment in training will return a good interest (ROI).
-Method of delivery: Part-time; limited contact study school Methods of assessment: Continuou is Assessment 50 % W ritten Exam 50 %
+Module code: OPLN 613 Semester 1 16 Credits NQF-Level: 8

+Title: Adult education in Education Training and Development

+After completing this module, students demonstrate that they have acquired:

+- a solid understanding of knowledge regarding the underpinning philosophies and theories of andragogy; - the skills and knowledge to identify, compare and contrast andragogy as a philosophy and adult education as a praxis; - a working knowledge of different teaching and learning methodologies in adult education; - the knowledge and under-standing of the different theories that play a functional role in the different concepts in adult learning, e.g. memory, self-directed learning, critical reflection, experiential learning, cross-culturalism etc.; - specialised knowledge of and practical skills in the grounding, planning, motivation and implementation of teaching and learning opportunities within adult education; - an understanding of the different areas of and for research in adult education within the ambit of different occupations. - the skills to do research and the knowledge to explain the role and function of adult education within an OBE and skills development context.

+Method of delivery: Part-time; limited contact study school Methods of assessment: Continuo Continuous Assessment 50 % Written Exam 50 % Module code: OPLN 626 Semester 2 16 Credits NQF-Level: 8

+Title: Training & Development Perspectives

+After completing this module, students demonstrate that they have acquired:

+- a broad understanding of the influences of education, training and development on the vocationally directed market and development sectors; - the ability to compare, evaluate and ascertain the value of the different bands and systems in education and training; - the ability to apply management principles conducive to learning e.g. conduct planning, organise, exercise leadership and control in a micro- or macro- adult education, training and/or development environment.

+Method of delivery: Part-time; limited contact study school Methods of assessment: Continuo Continuous Assessment 50 % Written Exam 50 % Module code: OPLN 627 Semester 2 16 Credits NQF-Level: 8

+Title: The Learning Organisation

+After completing this module, students demonstrate that they have acquired:

+- the knowledge and understanding of what the characteristics and criteria of and for a learning organisation are; - the knowledge and skills to evaluate and implement the different models of learning and analyse techniques constituting the fundamental principles of HRD; - the skills to design and develop active strategies that will ensure that the investment in training will return a good interest (ROI).

+Method of delivery: Part-time; limited contact study school Methods of assessment: Continuous Assessment 50 % Written Exam 50 %

-Module code: OPLN 628 Semester 2 16 Credits NQF-Level: 8 Title: Human Resource Dev elopment in a changin g world Module outcomes: After completing this module the knowledge to analys World in HRD; an understanding of the environments; the ability to address the critically. e the social and econo different challenges fa omic context of a First V Icing HRD in relevant w Norld vs the Third vork place Method of delivery: Part-time; limited contact study so chool Methods of assessment: Continuous Assessment 50 % Written Exam 50 %
+Module code: OPLN 628 Semester 2 16 Credits NQF-Level: 8 Title: Human Resource Dev Title: Human Resource Development in a changing world Module outcomes: After completing this module • the knowledge to analys World in HRD; • an understanding of the environments; • the ability to address the critically. e the social and econo different challenges fa omic context of a First V Vorld vs the Third ork place 5

+Method of delivery: Part-time; limited contact study school Methods of assessment: Continuous Assessment 50 % Written Exam 50 %

-E.4 RULES FOR THE DEGREE MASTER OF EDUCATION (M.ED.)
+E.4 RULES FOR THE DEGREE MAGISTER EDUCATIONIS/ MASTER OF EDUCATION (M.ED.)
 IN TRAINING AND DEVELOPMENT